 Do your needs include security concerns?
 FPGAs are now manufactured to address these concerns.
 Different types of FPGAs have different levels of security inherent to their basic function, and manufacturers have devised solutions to these security concerns.
 For example, SRAM based FPGAs are susceptible to theft of the intellectual property of their programming.
 If this is a concern in an application, these FPGAs are now available with on-chip decryption.
 The data sent to the FPGA can now be encrypted, with only the FPGA having the decryption key.
 For a further level of protection, choose flash or anti-fuse based FPGAs.

 FPGA counterfeiting has recently become a concern.
 Counterfeit FPGAs can suffer from poor reliability.
 It is critical to source components only from a trusted vendor with a full quality department to eliminate any risk of counterfeit components entering your supply chain and impacting your product.
 Likewise, counterfeit components may lack the security measures implemented on genuine fpga boards, exposing your product to tampering or theft of your intellectual property.

 For each application, a tradeoff must be made between reliability, size, cost, and form factor.
 With FPGAs being manufactured for a variety of levels within each category, it is important to weigh these factors.
 Some of these designs offer high chip densities, but may be more susceptible to soft errors in certain environments.

 A careful selection must be made based on design criteria to select the correct FPGA for the application.
 There are FPGAs for every budget, for every form factor, on every board.
-They can be programmed using a myriad of different software, both OEM as well as third party.
+Fpga programming is available using a myriad of different software, both OEM as well as third party.